TheQwertiest/foo_spider_monkey_panel/scripts/doc/README.md

 # Spider Monkey Panel

 All SMP panels are defined with JavaScript, which is:
-- Implemented via Mozilla SpiderMonkey engine.
+- Implemented via Mozilla SpiderMonkey engine (ESR60).
-- Conformant with ECMAScript 2017 (with the exception of modules).
+- Conformant with ECMAScript 2018 (with the exception of modules and some RegExp features).
 - Has built-in ActiveX support (so `Microsoft.XMLHTTP` can be used for network access).
 - Has various extensions for managing foobar2000 and interacting with WinAPI.
 - Has no built-in web browser-specific objects: e.g. XMLHttpRequest, Web Workers API and etc.